blackbytegames/blackbytegames.github.io/animecs/manual/samples.md

 The sample contains a single scene with 8 demonstration booths arranged in a circle.
 Each booth showcases a different Animecs feature:

 ### Booth 1: Basic Playback
-Plays a blend tree state continuously.
-Character moves using a 1D blend tree (Idle → Walk → Run) controlled by a Speed parameter.
+Plays a single animation state continuously or uses a 1D blend tree (Idle → Walk → Run) controlled by a Speed parameter.

-**Demonstrates:** Blend tree evaluation, parameter-driven animation
+**Demonstrates:** Single state playback, blend tree evaluation, parameter-driven animation

 ### Booth 2: Blended Transitions
 Cycles through states with smooth transitions: Idle → Walk → Run → Idle.
 Transitions use 0.3s blend duration.